Temporary Work (Skilled) Visa – subclass 457

 - What are the conditions applicable to subclass 457 visa holders?

-To meet its obligations as an employer to ensure that only skilled or specialised individuals are put forward for a subclass 457 visa, the University requires positions to be at a minimum equivalent to an HEO level 6 role.
+To meet its obligations as an employer to ensure that only skilled or specialised individuals are put forward for a subclass 457 visa, the University requires positions to be at a minimum equivalent to an HEO level 6 role and full time.
 This ensures that our integrity is maintained and supports our commitment to the employment of Australian citizens and permanent residents.

 In order to continue to receive approval as a subclass 457 sponsor, the University must provide evidence that it is committed to the employment of Australian citizens and permanent residents first and foremost.